TehShrike/books-of-the-bible/readme.md

 # books-of-the-bible

-An ordered list of the names of the books of the bible, with common abbreviations.
+An ordered list of the names of the canonical books of the bible, with common abbreviations.

 The full data is in [index.json](./index.json).